JustAnotherCloudGuy/azure-resume/README.md

 ## Why I did This Project

-I chose this project because it gave me more hands-on experience with different Azure services programming/DevOps tools.
+I chose this project because it provided the opportunity to learn through trial and error with different Azure services and programming/DevOps tools.

-## Biggest Challenges
+## Challenges Faced
+A big aspect of learning I gained from this project was deep troubleshooting of issues.
+For example, one challenge that happened often was fixing errors in my code caused by missing packages/dependencies.
+Another challenge was that I accidentally made changes directly to my GitHub repo instead of locally, which blocked me from pushing code from my local machine.

 ## Future Improvements